Understanding the Benefits of Health Savings Accounts: A Comprehensive Guide

 2. The Money Grows Tax-Free

-Once inside the account, your money can either remain in cash or be invested in mutual funds or ETFs (our recommendation).
-Any growth- interest, dividends, or capital gains- is not taxed.
+Once inside the account, your money can either remain in cash or be invested in mutual funds or ETFs (which I highly recommend).
+Any growth—interest, dividends, or capital gains—is not taxed.

 3. Withdrawals for Medical Expenses Are Tax-Free

-If you use the money for qualified medical expenses:
+If you use the money for qualified medical expenses, you benefit from:

 Why You Should Stop Using Your HSA Like a Checking Account

-Because healthcare costs commonly rise with age, allowing that money to compound may help create a meaningful tax‑advantaged reserve for retirement.
+Healthcare costs typically rise with age.
+Allowing your money to compound may help create a meaningful tax-advantaged reserve for retirement.

 Even better, there is no deadline to reimburse yourself for medical expenses, as long as: